Executing activities

 StartToCloseTimeout | Maximum time that a worker can take to process a task after it has received the task. |

-ScheduleToStartTimeout | Time a task can wait to be picked up by an activity worker after a workflow schedules it.
+ScheduleToStartTimeout | Time a task can wait to be picked up by an activity_worker after a workflow schedules it.
 If there are no workers available to process this task for the specified duration, the task will time out. |

 ScheduleToCloseTimeout | Time a task can take to complete after it is scheduled by a workflow.
 This is usually greater than the sum of StartToClose and ScheduleToStart timeouts. |